openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   credential_offer_uri=https%3A%2F%2Fserver%2Eexample%2Ecom%2Fcredential-offer.jwt
 ```

-Below is a non-normative example of a response from the Credential Issuer that contains an Credential Offer Object used to encourage the Wallet to start an authorization code flow:
+Below is a non-normative example of a response from the Credential Issuer that contains a Credential Offer Object used to encourage the Wallet to start an authorization code flow:

 <{{examples/credential_offer_authz_code.txt}}